Juuso Välimäki: Calgary Flames

-After sitting out the 2019–20 season due to a torn ACL injury, and with the following North American season delayed due to the COVID-19 pandemic, Välimäki was loaned by the Flames to Finnish Liiga club, Ilves, to start the 2020–21 season on 30 September 2020.
-Välimäki made a successful return from injury with Ilves, playing in a top-four role and producing at a point-per-game pace through 19 regular season contests, before returning to Calgary.
+While training in the offseason, Välimäki suffered a torn ACL injury that required surgery to repair.
+He missed the entire 2019–20 season, which was shortened due to the COVID-19 pandemic.
+Though he was healthy when play resumed in August 2020 for the 2020 Stanley Cup playoffs, Calgary had replaced him in the lineup with trade acquisitions and Välimäki was a healthy scratch.
+As the following North American season was delayed due to the pandemic, Välimäki was loaned by the Flames to Finnish Liiga club, Ilves, to start the 2020–21 season on 30 September 2020.
+Välimäki made a successful return from injury with Ilves, playing in a key role and producing at a point-per-game pace through 19 regular season contests, recording two goals and 17 assists.